SherG/cool-iron/blog/partnerships.md

 One of the areas most overlooked by small business owners are <strong>referral partnerships</strong>.
 These partnerships provide a way to jumpstart revenue with zero spend on marketing vendors or tools.

-## Get Qualified Leads From Deal-Makers
+## Get Qualified Leads From Dealmakers

 This article focuses on a specific type of partnership where an individual or a business <i>already serving your ideal clients</i>, agrees to send qualified leads to you because it benefits them to do so.